MayBGames/babbling-on/README.md

 ### Commit diff comments

 I'd recommend :star:ing this repo and checking back often as I'm going through and adding comments to specific lines of code in commit diffs.
-My goal here is to expand upon the explanations the commit messages; adding details about why I did things the way I did, general project structure suggestions, and random thoughts as close to the code as possible without adding comments to source files.
+My goal here is to expand upon the explanations in the commit messages; adding details about why I did things the way I did, general project structure suggestions, and random thoughts as close to the code as possible without adding comments to source files.

 Feedback/Contributions
 ======================